$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: E2L-infinity -algebras, their morphisms, and structure theorems

 and using

 one readily verifies that $Q\Phi v=\Phi Q'v$ for all $v\in \frE[1]^*$, which is sufficient.
 Since the morphism is clearly invertible, this is a quasi-isomorphism. \end{proof}

-We can now combine \ref{thm:quasi-iso_of_antisym}, \ref{thm:lift_L_infty_morphism} as well as the strictification theorem for $L_\infty$-algebras to obtain the following. \begin{corollary} Any $EL_\infty$-algebra is quasi-isomorphic to a differential graded Lie algebra, trivially regarded as an $EL_\infty$-algebra. \end{corollary} More directly, this follows from the strictification theorem for generic homotopy algebras, see e.g.~\cite[Proposition 11.4.9]{Loday:2012aa}.
+We can now combine \ref{thm:quasi-iso_of_antisym}, \ref{thm:lift_L_infty_morphism} as well as the strictification theorem for $L_\infty$-algebras to obtain the following. \begin{corollary} Any $E_2L_\infty$-algebra is quasi-isomorphic to a differential graded Lie algebra, trivially regarded as an $E_2L_\infty$-algebra. \end{corollary} More directly, this follows from the strictification theorem for generic homotopy algebras, see e.g.~\cite[Proposition 11.4.9]{Loday:2012aa}.

-\Cref{thm:quasi-iso_of_antisym} also shows that the choice of~\cite{Roytenberg:0712.3461} not to symmetrize the alternator was perhaps not the best.
-It leads to a classification of 2-term $EL_\infty$-algebras which is generally larger than that of $L_\infty$-algebras~\cite[Theorem 4.5]{Roytenberg:0712.3461}, contradicting the rectification theorem expected in line with the situation for $L_\infty$-algebras.
+We note that this expected and natural theorem does not hold for the 2-term $EL_\infty$-algebras of~\cite{Roytenberg:0712.3461}, since the classification of these 2-term $EL_\infty$-algebras is generally larger than that of $L_\infty$-algebras~\cite[Theorem 4.5]{Roytenberg:0712.3461}.